mgalushka/django-financial-transactions/README.rst

     ./manage.py import_transactions ~/mydata/2013-01-commerzbank.csv

-You can then browse your transactions in the /admin/, add transaction category hints, and reimport your csvs to automatically update the categories based on your hints.
+You can then browse your transactions in the /admin/, add transaction category hints, and reimport your csvs to automatically update the categories based on your hint policies.